 “No, I have not,” she sniffed, making little effort to hide the growing anger she felt over having lost control of the interview.

 “It’s a term originally coined by the Spaniards to describe their efforts to reclaim Spain from the Moors.
-Today is being used by Mexican intellectuals and radical activists who are seeking to reclaim the American Southwest for Mexico.
-Whether they do so through an ever increasing and overwhelming shift in demographics in states like Arizona, Texas and California, or through the intimidation of politicians who refuse to live up to the oath they took to uphold the laws of this nation does not matter to those who believe the Southwest belongs to Mexico.”
+Today it’s being used by Mexican intellectuals and radical activists who are seeking to reclaim the American Southwest for Mexico.
+Whether they do so through an ever increasing and overwhelming shift in demographics in states like Arizona, Texas, and California, or through the intimidation of politicians who refuse to live up to the oath they took to uphold the laws of this nation does not matter to those who believe the Southwest belongs to Mexico.”

-“And I suppose you and the members of the Arizona Guard intent to prevent them from doing so?”
+“And I suppose you and the members of the Arizona Guard intend to prevent them from doing so?”
 Porter shot back.

 Devin’s grin returned as he lounged back in his seat, clasping his hands over his abdomen.
-“Unfortunately that is well beyond our abilities, Ms. Porter.”
+“Unfortunately, that is well beyond our abilities, Ms. Porter.”

-“Then what’s the point of engaging in what appears to me as nothing more than an exercise in futility?”
+“Then what’s the point of engaging in what appears to be nothing more than an exercise in futility?”

 “What we’re doing here is far from futile.
 Granted, up until now our efforts have had little impact.
-The Arizona Home Guard and other volunteer organizations like it cannot stop the floor of illegal aliens who will, if unchecked, change the face of America.
+The Arizona Home Guard and other volunteer organizations like it cannot stop the flood of illegal aliens who will, if unchecked, change the face of America.
 If what we’re doing here is to succeed, we need help.”

 “Help?
 Help from who?”